sktime/enhancement-proposals/steps/08_supervised_multivariate_forecasting_api/step.md

 ```
 TypeError: ufunc 'isnan' not supported for the input types, and the inputs could not be safely coerced to any supported types according to the casting rule ''safe''
 ```

-## Design principles

-We wish to adhere to multiple principles:

-- consistency with existing template interfaces in sktime, maybe it would be resonable to respresent multivariate data with a dataframe and methods that are passed a dataframe should understand that they deal with multivariate data.
-- avoiding user frustration - natural user expectations on interface behaviour should be met (here separating multivariate and univariate data should be very easy to understand)